Not everyone has a dusty, old retro console buried somewhere in their attic. What a shame, isn't it?

-You can find a surprising number of retro games for modern Nintendo, PlayStation, and even Xbox consoles.
-The same goes for PC—there are a ton of oldies on marketplaces like Steam and GOG.
+You can find a surprising number of retro games for modern Nintendo, PlayStation, and even Xbox gaming consoles.
+The same goes for PC—there are tons of retro oldies on marketplaces like Steam and GOG.

 When you subscribe to Nintendo Switch Online, you automatically gain access to over 70 classic games from the NES and SNES.
-And while the Switch doesn’t have the Virtual Console feature, the 3DS and Wii U still let you download retro games from the Nintendo Game Store.
+And while the Nintendo Switch doesn't have the Virtual Console feature, the Nintendo 3DS and Nintendo Wii U still let you download retro games from the Nintendo Game Store.

-On the other hand, Microsoft and PlayStation don’t force you to sign up for online services in order to play retro games.
-You can simply head to the Microsoft or PlayStation Store, and buy individual retro games from there.
+On the other hand, Microsoft and PlayStation don't force you to sign up for online services in order to play retro games.
+You can simply head to the Microsoft Store or PlayStation Store and buy individual retro games from there.